Share this article

 Location: 600 The Embarcadero, San Francisco, CA 94107, United States

 One of the best ways to explore dog-friendly San Francisco is to head to a local dog park.
-Luckily, there are heaps of off-leash dog parks to choose from, where dogs can run free, and you can meet other like-minded dog lovers.
-So without any further ado, explore the dog parks San Francisco has to offer with our handy list below.
+Luckily, there are plenty of off-leash dog parks to choose from, where dogs can run free, and you can meet other like-minded dog lovers.

 Rincon Hill Dog Park

-Sitting just next to the water, Rincon Hill dog park San Francisco is perfect for letting your dog off the leash.
-And as one of the fenced dog parks San Francisco has to offer, you don’t need to worry about your pooch going AWOL.
+Sitting just next to the water, Rincon Hill dog park is perfect for letting your dog off the leash.
+And as one of the fenced dog parks in San Francisco, you don’t need to worry about your pup going AWOL.

 Location: Bryant St & Beale St, San Francisco, CA 94105, United States